Comfort bag: Comfort dolls

-Comfort Bags and Comfort Women
+Parallel to Comfort women

-Comfort Bags were packed not only by Japanese women, but also by women in Japanese occupied territory.
+Comfort bags were packed not only by Japanese women, but also by women in Japanese occupied territory.
 These comfort women quickly came to serve a similar function to the dolls they made, because they offered a glimpse of the feminine for the soldiers fighting on the front lines.
-Similarly to the dolls and the comfort bags, the women were described as “imperial gifts” by the Japanese government, and were meant to serve as a reward for the men’s contributions in the war.
+Similarly to the dolls and the comfort bags, the women were described as "imperial gifts" by the Japanese government, and were meant to serve as a reward for the men's contributions in the war.
 Over time, comfort women were regarded as an essential military resource, and were seen simply as materials rather than individuals.
 Many were given Japanese names to replace their own, as it would be more comfortable for the soldiers to interact with women with Japanese names.
 They could be reminded of their lives at home, at the expense of the dehumanization of these women.
 Comfort women were not seen as people, but rather, like the contents of a comfort bag, they are a resource meant to provide support for the troops and to keep their morale up during the war.

-However, there are also accounts of the soldiers treating the comfort women as objects of affection, much like their comfort dolls.
-Although many endured inhumane treatment at the hands of the Japanese army, there are also women who shared stories of being treated kindly by soldiers.
-One woman’s accounts describe a young soldier who treated her more like a sibling than a girlfriend, stating that she reminded him of his sister back at home.
-Similarly another account describes a Japanese soldier telling his wife back in Japan that he was romantically involved with a Korean comfort woman.
-Instead of reacting in anger, his wife was very supportive, and even sent them both gifts.
-In this way, the soldiers not only saw comfort women as sex slaves, but rather, as a reminder of women back at home, whether that be wives and lovers or sisters and daughters.
-Like comfort dolls, these comfort women served as a symbol of the feminine, and offered the soldiers a relief from the horrors of war by also enforcing the heterosexual norm and an opportunity to interact with women in a largely masculine setting.
-They were not only there to alleviate physical needs, but acted as important pillars of emotional support in the cruel landscape of war.